-Foot and ankle injuries sometimes heal on their own with the aid of rest and ice.
-Due to poor blood supply or depletion of localized growth factors, injuries to the connective tissue of the ankle or joints in the foot generally do not heal quickly or completely.
+Due to poor blood supply, injuries to the collagenous tissue of the ankle or foot generally do not heal quickly or completely.
 This leads to a more chronic condition and tendency toward arthritic deterioration of joint cartilage.
-When the condition becomes chronic, evaluation to determine a diagnosis and the extent of the condition becomes necessary.

 Osteopathic Manipulation helps to restore structural dysfunction to allow the bones to glide over each other smoothly and comfortably.
 Mechanical efficiency helps to prevent friction that causes inflammation and pain.
 Correct mechanical structure also prevents secondary stress on adjoining tissue and further complications.

-Stem Cell Therapy and PRP accelerate and enhance the natural healing process, supplying healing cells when the body is in short supply due to chronic injury or even just aging.
+Stem Cell Therapy and PRP accelerate and enhance the natural healing process, supplying healing cells when the body is in short supply.
 Blood flow to the affected area is increased, removing damaged tissue and supplying nourishment necessary to the healing process.
-These orthobiologic procedures can eliminate the necessity of surgery for most musculoskeletal conditions.
+Autologous cell therapy can eliminate the necessity of surgery for most musculoskeletal conditions.